Parallels/rq-dashboard/README.rst

 Running the dashboard
 ---------------------

-You can either run the dashboard standalone, like this:
+Run the dashboard standalone, like this:

 .. code:: console